 It is helpful for you to pray together both for the couple and for the spiritual and emotional strength and compassion of those meeting with the individuals or couple.
 When a marriage is in trouble, the negative energy of disunity that surrounds the couple can negatively affect the minds, hearts, and souls of those in contact with them.
 Be judicious about the amount of contact needed with the couple and the amount of detail actually needed.
-Focus on taking whatever steps are possible to help you see what might assist the couple to rebalance and re-harmonize.
-In addition, the Assembly's priority is teaching, and it must be cautious and wise in the amount of time and energy it devotes to handling personal problems directly itself.
+Focus on taking whatever steps are possible to help you see what might assist the couple to rebalance and re-harmonize or otherwise assist them.
+In addition, the Assembly's priority is teaching and fostering the community-building process, and it must be cautious and wise in the amount of time and energy it devotes to handling personal problems directly itself.

 At an initial meeting, individuals will likely be experiencing strong emotions.
 It could be counter-productive to raise the topic of reconciliation at this stage in the process.
-A cooling off period may be needed.
+A cooling-off period may be needed.
 Apply wisdom in each circumstance, and be aware of the questions most on the minds of the couple.